Ka Kha Ga Gha

 Ka Kha Ga Gha (Bengali: ক খ গ ঘ) is an Indian Bengali-language comedy film written and directed by Dr. Krishnendu Chatterjee and produced by Dr. Krishna Mukhopadhyay under the banner of Krishna Movies.
-Ka Kha Ga Gha is all about four young men Kalyan, an aspiring director, Kharaj, a script writer, Ganesh, an aspiring actor, and Ghanta, the antagonist in the team living in a dormitory.
+Ka Kha Ga Gha is about four young men Kalyan, an aspiring director, Kharaj, a script writer, Ganesh, an aspiring actor, and Ghanta, the antagonist in the team living in a dormitory.
 Samadarshi, Sourav, and Sayan played the lead roles in this venture.
 Actress Sayani Ghosh is seen essaying the leading lady opposite Sourav.
-Paran Bandyopadhyay roped in to play the mess owner.
-Kaushik Ganguly and Aparajita Adhya played pivotal roles in this film.